Code-Institute-Submissions/ourfalia-Ahmad-battleship-game_DecResub/README.md

 3. paint
 4. Heroku
 # Testing
-I have maually tested this project by doing the following
+I have maually tested this project by doing the following:
 <br>
 <br>
 ![](image/checker.jpg)
 <br>
 <br>
-- I passed the code through a code validator and it looked good.
+- Passing the code through an online code validator (https://www.pythonchecker.com/) and it looked good as shown in the image above.
 <br>
 <br>
 ![](image/errorhandling.jpg)
 <br>
 <br>
 - Giving invalid input.
 This includes a number outside the specified scope, empty input or when the input is not a number.
-- Tested in my local terminal and in Heroku terminal
+- Testing the game in my local terminal and in Heroku terminal
 # Bugs & Improvement
 When I wrote the project, I had some indentation errors and extra spaces which I fixed.
 Validator testing pep8: no errors were found.